 The video decoding interface consists of the abstract functions defined in the following subclause.
 These functions are defined using the IDL syntax specified in ISO/IEC 19516.

 Figure 3 depicts an example instantiation of decoder instances using some of the functionalities of the video decoding interface.
-The video decoder instances with identifiers 1 to 3 belong the group with identifier 4.
+The video decoder instances with identifiers 1 to 3 belong to the group with identifier 4.
 By this grouping mechanism, the three instances are instructed to write the decoded sequences into a single aggregate buffer and the decoding operations across those instances are performed in a coordinated manner such that no instance runs ahead or behind the others.

 Figure 3 — Example instantiation using VDI